jtagscherer/advis/README.md

 2. *Optional:* If you don't have any actual data to visualize yet but want to try out Advis, you can build and run the plugin demo to generate some exemplary data.
 Choose a directory where the output data should be written using the `logdir` parameter.
 Remember to point TensorBoard to the same directory when launching it in step 3.

+    Keep in mind that this step will download large model checkpoint files when run the first time.

     `bazel run //:demo -- --logdir /tmp/advis_demo/`

 3. Build Tensorboard and the plugin, link them against each other and launch the modified Tensorboard version with Advis installed.
 This might take a while when compiling for the first time.